How Egg Donation Works – Part 1

 Recruitment of an Egg Donor

-An egg donor can be someone who is either known to the recipient couple or anonymous.
+An egg donor can be someone who is either known to the recipient couple ahead of time or not.
 A known egg donor can be anyone who is not closely related to the male partner who will be providing the sperm.
 An egg donor CAN be related to the female partner.
 Sisters, nieces, cousins or even daughters from previous partners are acceptable candidates to be a known egg donor.

-If a couple does not have a suitable known egg donor or does not feel comfortable with a known egg donor then they can try to find an anonymous egg donor.
-There are many resources for finding an anonymous egg donor.
+If a couple does not have a suitable known egg donor or does not feel comfortable with a known egg donor then they can try to find a new egg donor.
+There are many resources for finding new egg donors.
 Many of our patients are choosing to recruit their own egg donors by placing advertisements in local newspapers or by placing signs up at local colleges or beauty salons.
 Some of our recipients have found potential egg donors on the internet and still others will use an egg donor agency (though this is a very expensive method).

 IVF1 maintains a large database of young women who are interested in becoming egg donors for our patients.
 The donors here have found IVF1 in a number of different ways.
 Occasionally, they have answered advertisements from previous patients and either were not chosen or they decided to donate more than once.
 Others have donor a Google search to find fertility programs like IVF1.
 Others may have heard about us in the news.

-If you decide to recruit your own anonymous egg donor, do it in a way that preserves your anonymity.
+If you are comfortable with the fact that complete anonymity is not possible, when trying to advertise for a donor, you should still do it in a way that preserves your privacy as much as possible.
 Here is an example of a well crafted ad:

 Nice couple seeks young woman to be an egg donor.
 Must be under 25 years old.
 Compensation will be given.
 Apply at ivf1match.com.
 Use the code name “baby1”.

-By using the code name, the donor applicant does not know who you are.
-When they apply online, we will know that this is a donor responding to your ad by the code name.
+By using a code name (be sure to choose your own), the donor applicant does not know who you are.
+Other individuals will not know who you are.
+When the donor applies online, we will know that this is a donor responding to your ad by the code name.

 We will review the information the donor completes online.
 If the egg donor candidate seems acceptable then we will notify you of her donor code and you can go online and review the questionnaire.
 You can then choose whether you want to use this egg donor applicant or wait for another to respond.